mamonraab/violance-detection-in-video-with-pytroch/README.md

         )
 ```

-thats it now all done
+that's it now all done  ,
-i've created a flask api   with a trained model  you can find it  at this url
+I've created a Rest API   with a trained model  you can find it  at this URL
 https://github.com/mamonraab/violance-detection-in-video-with-pytroch/tree/main/flaskapp

 the flask files are (web-fight.py  , mamonfight22.py)